-This dedication and depth of market understanding has been demonstrated in Victoria through a mutually beneficial energy partnership between Procurement Australia and Alinta Energy.
-The 10-year Power Purchase Agreement (PPA) in partnership with Alinta Energy allows participating members to secure renewable energy to assist them with their sustainability agendas and individual desired outcomes.
+This dedication and depth of market understanding has been demonstrated in Victoria through a mutually beneficial energy contract between Procurement Australia and Alinta Energy.
+The 10-year Power Purchase Agreement (PPA) with Alinta Energy allows participating members to secure renewable energy to assist them with their sustainability agendas and individual renewable energy requirements.

-This historic tender process in New South Wales will deliver committed members with 100% renewable energy via a phased and flexible commencement date commencing in January 2023.
-Similar to the Victorian PPA, the resulting contract period is envisaged to be over the next 10 years.
+This historic tender process in New South Wales will deliver committed members with their 100% renewable energy requirements via a phased and flexible commencement date commencing in January 2023.
+Similar to the Victorian PPA, the resulting contract period is envisaged to be between seven and twelve years.
 This NSW PPA further cements Procurement Australia’s commitment to provide our members Australia-wide with reliable energy that drives them towards their organisational renewable energy goals.

 We are proud to be able to extend the Victorian and New South Wales PPA solutions to all our members in these states.

 Power purchase agreements (PPAs) are an increasingly popular and effective alternative to short-term standard electricity retail contracts.
 They are also notoriously difficult to engineer, despite the often overwhelming positive outcomes.

 When constructed correctly, they can provide long-term energy price visibility and transparency, reduced energy price volatility risk and allow for alignment with larger renewable energy generating assets.